Press Release

 UNDRR

-Chief of Regional Office, United Nations Office for Disaster Risk Reduction (UNDRR) - Americas & Caribbean
+Chief of Regional Office for the Americas & Caribbean

 Photo of RC Didier Trebucq standing with arms folded with an SDG Lapel Pin, with the UN, Barbados and OECS flags in the blurred background